-A person becoming aware of their own act outs, then individually addressing their own underlying problems, often take backseats to their employment and other concerns to keep enabling their behavior.
+Becoming aware of one’s own act outs, and then individually addressing one’s own underlying problems, often take backseats to employment and other concerns to keep enabling one’s own behavior.
 That makes it likely that interventions justified by “epigenetic findings..in social policy” will continue, regardless of whether the subjects agree that they’re being helped.

 For examples, take a look at a few of the presentations by people employed in the social sciences and social services on a topic of epigenetics.
 Compare them with the topic’s update to the current state of epigenetic research in Grokking an Adverse Childhood Experiences (ACE) score.

 What did you notice?
-Did anyone emphasize disrupted prenatal development, a period when problems can be prevented?
-I saw that many more of the presentations emphasized controlling behavior.
+How many presentations emphasized disrupted prenatal development, a period when problems can be prevented?
+Did you instead see that many more of the presentations emphasized controlling behavior?

 http://journal.frontiersin.org/article/10.3389/fnhum.2014.00309/full “The social brain meets the reactive genome: neuroscience, epigenetics and the new social biology”